OldManUmby/OSE.SRD.Wiki/4. Magic/Magic-User Spells/2 - Phantasmal Force.md

 **Stipulations:** The following apply:

-- **Concentration:** Is required to maintain the illusion.
+- **Concentration:** Required to maintain the illusion.
 If the caster moves or loses concentration, the spell ends.
 - **Illusionary monsters or attacks:** May appear to be harmful but no real damage is ever inflicted.
 A character who appears to die actually falls unconscious, a character turned to stone will actually be paralyzed, and so on.
 Such effects last for 1d4 turns.
 - **Illusions from imagination:** If the illusion is of something the caster has not personally seen, the referee should grant targets a bonus to any applicable saving throws.